Categories

 - Caffeine and other stimulants increase nervous tension

-- Many prescription medications, as well as illicit substances, also increase nervous tension.
+- Many prescription medications, as well as illicit substances that also increase nervous tension

 A little nervousness before an event is not necessarily a bad thing and can even help to improve performance by increasing levels of alertness and vigilance.
-However, if nervousness becomes bothersome to the point where it affects your ability to peform negatively, then there are a number of things you can do to help.
+However, if nervousness becomes bothersome to the point where it affects your ability to perform at work or to enjoy social activities, there are a number of things you can do to manage that overactive stress response.

 There are many treatments available to help you manage nervousness, depending on the severity and the underlying cause.
-It is important to get a professional diagnosis if you think a more serious psychological disorder or medical condition is the underlying cause.
+It is important to get a professional diagnosis if you think a more serious psychological disorder or medical condition is the underlying cause of your nervousness.

 Tips to Help Manage Nervousness

-- Deep breathing is one of the most helpful tools to help with nerves.
-Breathe in slowly and deeply through your nose (try to breathe from your diaphragm rather than from your chest), hold your breath in for a few seconds and then release your breath slowly from your mouth.
+- Deep breathing is one of the most helpful tools to calm nervousness.
+Breathe in slowly and deeply through your nose and feel your diaphragm and belly expand.
+Keep your shoulders low and relaxed.
+Hold your breath in for a few seconds, then release your breath slowly through your mouth.
+Repeat this at least three times or until you feel calmer.

-- Don’t be frustrated or angry at yourself for being nervous.
-It’s a very normal fear reaction and focusing on its negative effects will make them seem larger than life.
+- Try not to be frustrated or angry at yourself for being nervous.
+It’s a very normal fear reaction, and focusing on its negative effects will only make them seem larger than life.

-- Try to be prepared for the event that is making you nervous.
-The more solid your preparation, the more confident and less nervous you will be.
+- Harness your nervousness to prepare for the event that is stressing you out.
+The more you practice your speech or study for that test, the more confident and less nervous you will be when it’s time to perform.

 - Many people speak faster when they feel nervous.
-Take a deep breath and slow down your rate of speech.
-This will prevent you from becoming breathless – which makes many people feel more nervous.
+Before you walk into the interview or step up to the podium, take a deep breath and slow down your rate of speech.
+This will prevent you from becoming breathless — which makes many people feel more nervous.